contactrika/dedo/README.md

     --logdir=/tmp/dedo --num_play_runs=3 --viz --debug
 ```

-For documentation, please refer to [Argument References](../../wiki/Basic-commands) page in wiki
+For documentation, please refer to [Arguments Reference](../../wiki/Arguments-Reference) page in wiki

 To launch the Tensorboard:
 ```